Engagement & Events

 • education or training outside of apprenticeship education programs that meets some of the requirements for certification.

-The board is made up of 15 Albertans with expert knowledge of the contribution of skilled trades professionals to Alberta's economy and the needs of Alberta's labour market for skilled and trained individuals.
-Read member bios here.
+The board is made up of 15 Albertans (see board member bios) with expert knowledge of the contribution of skilled trades professionals to Alberta's economy and the needs of Alberta's labour market for skilled and trained individuals.
+The board may establish committees to assist and advise the board in exercising its powers and carrying out its functions.
+Do you have expertise in one or more of Alberta’s skilled trades and are interested in sharing your feedback with the board and AIT?
+Learn more about applying to become a member of the My Skilled Trades Network.

 The board’s work is guided by the Skilled Trades and Apprenticeship Education Act and the Public Agencies Governance Framework.
+Learn more about the former Alberta Apprenticeship and Industry Training Board.

 ABST Newsletter